juff12/StockChartCNN/README.md

 # StockChartCNN
-CNN trained on 1000s of images taken of candle stick stock charts.
+CNN trained on 5000,000 images taken of candle stick stock charts.

 Images were taken for all SP500 stocks for 1 hour, 4 hour, and 1 day time frames (from 2018-2023) Goal is to predict the next few candle sticks with nothing more than the image.
 Since stock are as much